Issue Date |

 was reported by F. Robin O’Keefe of Marshall University in Huntington, West Virginia, USA.

-As there is also no evidence that the adult ate the juvenile, such as damage from stomach acid,
+As there is also no evidence that the adult ate the juvenile, such as damage from stomach acid or chewing,

 O’Keefe suggested that the long-necked plesiosaurs that roamed the seas during the dinosaur era gave